WADEAWHILE/Attendance__Tracker/README.md

 # Attendance__Tracker
-Simple application that can be hosted on a server or run locally to mark attendance via an uploaded list or names entered on the fly.
+Simple application that can be hosted on a server or run locally via XAMPP to mark attendance via an uploaded list or names entered on the fly.